GMC-Modding-Team/Community-Mod-Compilation-redux/documents/VS_linter.md

 ## VS linter

+Use the `home` key to get to the top.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->